 NADEX Knock-Out™ Contracts

-Knock-Out ™ Contracts are a new type of a contract offered on NADEX, they were introduced at the end of 2018 as Touch Bracket™ Contracts.
+Knock-Out ™ Contracts are a new type of a product offered on NADEX.
+They were introduced at the end of 2018 as Touch Bracket™ Contracts.
 These contracts allow traders to try to predict price movements in the pre-defined range which is set with floor and ceiling price levels.
 With floor and ceiling levels defined, we have the maximum boundaries for the contract.
 The contract expires when the price index of the underlying market touches (and/or surpasses) the price levels.
 The maximum duration is one week – meaning if the price does not touch the floor or the ceiling, the contract will expire based on the predefined expiry time.

 Each week, NADEX will list four knock-outs with unique ranges floor to ceiling, per underlying market.
 These are specifically designed with historical price range movements for the underlying market, with the floor being the lowest point the contract can trade, and the ceiling being the highest point at which the contract will settle.